00Awei/network-homework/README.md

 # network-homework
-This is SCU computer network final homework
+This is SCU computer network final assignment